Legacy-Edition-Minigames/Website/_posts/faq/0003-1-1-updatewhen.markdown

 preview-text: |
   There is no ETA for when the update will be available yet.

-  1.20.3 has been released, the update development process has not begun yet to allow for mods and server software to be fully updated.
+  1.20.3/4 has been released, we are currently in the process of working on an update from 1.20.1 to 1.20.4.
+This will likely take a while until its ready for testing.
 main-text: |
   ### There is no ETA for when the update will be available yet.